czi-catalystproject/czi-catalystproject.github.io/catalystbook/index.md

 ## Catalyst Project Core Team

-The Catalyst Project is staffed by members of the following organisations
+The Catalyst Project is staffed by members of the following organisations:

 <br>